How do I pay myself as a small business owner?

 It’s not enough to simply break even, and your priority should be to make sure that your business is financially stable.
-This is because every inflated overhead will impact on the overall cash flow of your business, and so paying yourself more when its not financially robust enough can have a negative impact on growth.
+This is because every inflated overhead will impact the overall cash flow of your business.
+This means that paying yourself more when it's not financially robust enough can harm growth.

 To avoid this happening to your business, it can help to tie your salary in with your business’s growth.

 How to tie your salary into your business’s growth

 If your business grows by 5% over a quarter, then reward yourself with a quarterly wage bonus of the same amount, as below:

 - Multiply it by 3 (number of months in a quarter).

 - Work out your bonus % based on the growth % of your business against your quarterly wage.

 - Quarterly wage = £2512.66 x 3 = £7537.98